 For cookies to have that nicely rounded, puffed up shape, roll them in balls between the palms of your hands and then roll each cookie ball in sugar.
 If the peanut butter cookie dough is too soft for you to work with, let it chill in the refrigerator for 30 minutes before rolling.

 The result are some of the best peanut butter cookies you’ll ever make!
 Amazingly yummy cookies that are popular with kids and adults alike!
 They have a moist, almost brownie-like texture and only get better as the days pass by.
 Keep them in air-tight container and they will last you for up to 2 weeks – that is, if you’re disciplined enough not to eat them all the first day!

 These easy peanut butter cookies have a perfect brownie-like texture: both chewy and soft at the same time.
-They are not overly rich peanut butter cookies.
-Some of the best peanut butter cookies you'll ever make!
+They are not overly rich peanut butter cookies - just perfectly balanced.
+These are some of the best peanut butter cookies you'll ever make!

 - 1/4 cup creamy peanut butter (can use natural one too)

 - 2 tablespoons unsalted butter room temperature (not melted - just let the butter from refrigerator sit on the counter for about an hour or so)

 - 1 egg

 - 3/4 cup all-purpose flour sifted or aerated (see important note below!)